ceramicnetwork/CIPs/CIPs/CIP-21/CIP-21.md

 ## Simple Summary

-**Crypto Account Links** is a document that stores a list of a DID's publicly linked crypto accounts.
+**Crypto Accounts** is a data set that stores a list of a DID's publicly linked crypto accounts.

 ## Abstract

 Users may want to publicly associate any number of cryptographic key pairs or accounts, such as Ethereum accounts, Flow accounts, smart contracts, etc. to their DID.
-Creating and storing public links to these various accounts in the Crypto Account Links document enables anyone to observe these associations and as a result resolve a DID and its resources by looking up a specific crypto account or vice versa.
+Creating and storing public links to these various accounts in the Crypto Accounts *reference* document enables anyone to observe these associations and as a result resolve a DID and its resources by looking up a specific crypto account or vice versa.

 Adding an account to the Crypto Accounts document *does not* allow that account to control or authenticate the DID.
 Rather it is simply just a verifiable public mapping.